ra1venn/tool-ench/README.md

 - **The details on what this thing does:** This is a webpage with some UI that allows you choose the enchantments you want to be on your tool or armor, and then builds an optimized enchantment order, so you can save your levels and experience.

 # Getting started
-You can go and try it right now with the [site](https://mc.ra1venr.fun/) that i made recently
+You can go and try it right now with the [site](https://mc.ra1venr.fun/) that I made recently

 or download it for yourself: